AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/create-decision.md

 >
 >Code-based experience leverages the [!DNL Journey Optimizer] Expression editor with all its personalization and authoring capabilities.
 [Learn more](../personalization/personalization-build-expressions.md)

-1. Click the + icon.
+1. Click the **[!UICONTROL Insert policy]** button.
 The code corresponding to the decision policy is added.
-Now you can add all the decision attributes you want inside that code.

     ![](assets/decision-code-based-add-decision.png)